 - Assume that you already mapped all your processes from SAP Signavio into Process Fact Sheets within LeanIX.

-- Also, assume that you already mapped all your applications from LeanIX into SAP Signavio Glossary Items.
+- Also, assume that you already mapped all your applications from LeanIX into SAP Signavio Dictionary Items.

 - Now, whenever you use one of these applications within a process, SAP Signavio knows that the app and the process are related.